 Another wonderful walk is from Lungotevere dei Vallati cross Ponte Garibaldi bridge with the fantastic view of the Tiberina island and get to Lungotevere Raffaello Sanzio.
 From here you can either keep walking along the river or continue your romantic date in the Rome Trastevere neighborhood.

-A drink from the Terrace of the Hadrian Mausoleum
+Have a drink from the Terrace of the Hadrian Mausoleum

 Be it from the outside or inside, the Hadrian Mausoleum never disappoints couples looking for some eternal splendor.
-A stunning view of the Lungotevere, Ponte Sant’Angelo bridge, and St. Peter’s Basilica, Castel Sant’Angelo offers a great date idea from its Terrazza from where you can enjoy the view of the river from the other side.
+With a stunning view of the Lungotevere, Ponte Sant’Angelo bridge, and St. Peter’s Basilica, Castel Sant’Angelo offers a great date idea from its Terrazza from where you can enjoy the view of the river from the other side.

 Beautiful both day and night, in summer Castel Sant’Angelo extends its opening hours to midnight on weekends, Fridays and Saturdays.
 In winter, the terrace closes at 7.30 pm.